bozho/console/README.md

           "Zoom decrement" (default: CTRL+- NUM KEYPAD)
         * Caption was removed when border was unchecked
         * Display of hotkey '&' in menu was truncated
+        * Press ALT key, with mouse action, no longer shows/hides the menu

 Changes in 1.06.0 (24 Mar 2013)